 The specific method chosen for your breast reduction will be determined by your anatomy and your desired results.
 The most common method uses a two-part incision.
 One part of the

 incision is made around the areola (nipple area).
 Another runs vertically from the bottom edge of the areola to the crease underneath the breast.
 In very large breasts, a separate,

 third part may be required that is a horizontal incision beneath the breast, which follows the natural curve of the breast crease.

-Most patients feel a relief from the back, neck and shoulder pain immediately.
-Discomfort is usually limited for a few days, and most patients are able to return to work the following week.
+Most patients can feel a relief from the back, neck and shoulder pain possibly immediately.
+Discomfort may be limited for a few days, and most patients are possibly able to return to work the following week.